virtual-labs/ctnt-research-docs/docs/open-problems.md

 - Build a knowledge dependency graph for all data structures elements of Virtual Labs.
 The project will entail defining a hierarchical knowledge graph and building an API to manipulate it.
 - Build a metadata repository for all experiments and labs under Virtual Labs.
 The metadata can be used for search, filtering etc on different Virtual Labs platforms
 - Define and implement a Schema for e-learning content which can be contributed to Schema.org for standardization over the Web
-- Define a domain specific language for specifying a simulation.
+- Define a domain specific language for specifying a Virtual Labs simulation.
 Implement a framework to convert this specification into code
-- Build an open question repository for Virtual Labs
+- Build an open questions repository for Virtual Labs

 ## WebAssembly
 - Port the Verilog compiler to WebAssembly